Vyshnavi1215/Java-8-new-features/README.md

 @FunctionalInterface(annotation from java 1.8).

-The main advantage to use this annotation is to indicate the compiler if any mistake done by the programmer.
+The main advantage to use this annotation is to indicate the compiler if any mistake done by the programmer, the compiler objects that.

 To declare an interface explicitily as functional Interface we use @functional Interface.